Autofocus: This score depends on the autofocus speed of the lens, the ability to override the focus with a turn of the focus collar, etc.

 Maximum Aperture: Lenses are given a score based on their smallest maximum aperture, so variable aperture lenses are always rated based on their smallest wide-open aperture.

-Mechanics: This score has to do with the the quality of the lens assembly, zoom creep (when applicable), the ability of the lens to keep dust out, etc.
+Mechanics: This score has to do with the the quality of the lens assembly, zoom creep (when applicable), the ability of the lens to keep dust out, close-focusing ability, etc.

 Sharpness: the ability of the lens to resolve detail — related to the contrast of the lens.